-Winter shadows in Fairfield Guide to shadow length on level sites
+- Winter shadows in Fairfield Guide to shadow length on level sites - Shadow diagram required for proposed development - a) A secondary dwelling must be designed to ensure that the living areas are orientated towards north, where possible, and that all north facing living area windows and more than two-thirds of the private open space receives at least 3 hours of direct sunlight between 9.00am and 3.00pm on 21 June. - b) New secondary dwelling design must take into consideration the location of existing solar panels on neighbouring properties.
+Design of a new secondary dwelling must ensure solar access to the existing solar panels during day light.

-- a) All secondary dwellings must be designed to ensure that the living areas are orientated towards north, where possible, and that all north facing living area windows and more than two-thirds of the private open space receives at least 3 hours of direct sunlight between 9.00am and 3.00pm on 21 June. - b) New secondary dwelling design must take into consideration the location of existing solar panels on neighbouring properties.
-Design of new secondary dwellings must ensure solar access to the existing solar panels during day light. - c) Garages, bathrooms and laundries should be located in areas with a west to southwest orientation, with windows (glazing) minimised in size and number as well as being protected with effective sun shades. - d) Secondary dwellings must be designed to ensure that the windows of adjacent housing and more than two-thirds of their private open space receive at least 3 hours of direct sunlight between 9.00am and 3.00pm on 21 June. - e) Council may require, where the situation warrants it, the preparation of shadow diagrams showing the impact of a proposal on the adjacent residential buildings and their private open space.
-Such diagrams shall be based on a survey of the site and adjoining development.
-The shadow diagrams shall include all openings and windows of adjoining buildings and shall demonstrate likely shadow impact on the 21 June for 9am, 12pm, and 3pm.
+- c) Garages, bathrooms and laundries should be located in areas with a west to southwest orientation, with windows (glazing) minimised in size and number as well as being protected with effective sun shades. - d) A secondary dwelling must be designed to ensure that the windows of adjacent housing and more than two-thirds of their private open space receive at least 3 hours of direct sunlight between 9.00am and 3.00pm on 21 June. - e) Council may require, where the situation warrants it, the preparation of shadow diagrams showing the impact of a proposal on the adjacent residential buildings and their private open space.
+Such diagrams shall be based on a survey of the site and neighbouring development.
+The shadow diagrams shall include all openings and windows of neighbouring buildings and shall demonstrate likely shadow impact on the 21 June for 9am, 12pm, and 3pm.